Mindset Matters: How to practice mindful spending

 Track your spending

-one-click buying
+One-click buying

 Some online retailers implemented one-click buying to combat shopping-cart abandonment.
 In doing so, these companies also made impulse buying way too convenient by allowing purchases with the click of a button.
 Remove the temptation to tap by deactivating one-click purchasing in your account settings.
 And if you’re prone to phone shopping, delete any offending apps altogether.